Waitress Economic Indicator: Hot Index Shows Economic Trends

 1. The Psychology Behind Hot Waitress Economic Indicator

-Have you ever been to a restaurant and thought to yourself: Wow, there are a bunch of good-looking people serving me.
-Maybe jobs aren’t so great right now?
+Have you ever visited a restaurant and thought: Wow, many good-looking people are serving me?
+Maybe jobs aren’t so great right now, especially for those waiting tables in the service industry.

-Well, that’s a hot-waitress economic indicator right there, explained to you in the simplest terms possible.
+Well, that’s a hot-waitress economic indicator, explained to you in the simplest terms possible, highlighting the number of attractive servers in the industry.

 The idea is that when things are good, these people can find better jobs.
-So, if they’re working as waitresses, it could be a sign that jobs are scarce.
+If they’re working as waitresses, it could be a sign that jobs are scarce.

-But is that really the case?
-Or is it more of a fun observation than a serious economic theory?
+But is that the case when considering the unusual economic factors at play??
+Or is it more of a fun observation than a severe economic theory?

 2. Using Staff Attractiveness for Small Business Success: Is It a Good Idea?